bastndev/Astro-Login-Supabase/README.md

 ```

 > [!IMPORTANT]
-> Change or Add in: `astro.config.mjs` output: 'server',
+> Add or change in: `astro.config.mjs` output: 'server',

 ## Technology Used